Fresh eggs is one of the reasons why people raise backyard chickens.

 If the layers themselves are dirty, their eggs will be most likely dirty too.
-With that in mind, it's important to keep your hens and coop clean so your can eat your eggs safely.
+With that in mind, it's important to keep your hens healthy and cleaning a chicken coop is an important part of that, so your can eat your eggs safely.

 You don't have to store your fresh eggs in a fridge.
 They will be fine on room temperatures because they have that coating thing.

 Unless, of course, you washed the egg.